IBM/watson-multimedia-analyzer/README.md

 * `ffmpeg` reports error that "audio codec libopus is not available"

-  > Ensure that the codec `libopus` is included in the version of `ffmpeg` that you install.
+  > Ensure that the audio codec `libopus` is included in the version of `ffmpeg` that you install.
 To check this, make sure it is listed using this command:

 ```
 ffmpeg -encoders | grep opus